LEARN

 Flip it over.
 Thirty seconds can reveal whether it's worth $5 or $500.

 You don't need to research every item.
 You need to quickly identify which items deserve research.
+A pair of pre-1980 Levi's or a 1960s department-store label can move an item from the donate pile to the check pile in seconds.

 The process: